 Five Things Happy People Would Never Do

 What truly makes a person generate so much happy vibes that nothing seems to make them mad?
 Well, it could be a lot of variables but there are things that a happy person chooses not to do to.
-Expect to be enlighten with these insights so you too can vibe on those cheerful frequencies!
+If maintaining happiness is part of your 2019 plans, expect to be enlighten with these insights so you too can vibe on those cheerful frequencies!

 1. Undervalue who they are